InumanSoul/kotauth-docs/src/content/docs/authentication/mfa.md

 When a user with MFA enabled submits their credentials on the login page, Kotauth issues a short-lived pending session cookie and redirects to the MFA challenge page.
 The user must enter a valid 6-digit TOTP code to complete login.

 MFA challenges are rate-limited independently at **5 attempts per 5-minute window** per IP.
 Exceeding this limit returns `429 Too Many Requests` until the window resets.
 This prevents brute-forcing of 6-digit TOTP codes during the MFA pending window.

+### TOTP replay protection

+Each TOTP code is valid for only one verification per time step.
+After a code is successfully verified, Kotauth records the time step and rejects any subsequent attempt to use a code from the same or earlier time step.
+This makes TOTP replay structurally impossible — even if an attacker captures a valid code, it cannot be reused.

+### Per-enrollment lockout

+Failed TOTP verification attempts are tracked per MFA enrollment.
+After 5 consecutive failures, the enrollment is locked for the workspace's configured lockout duration.
+While locked, all TOTP challenges for that enrollment are rejected immediately.
+The lockout counter resets on successful verification.

+This is independent of the IP-based rate limiting — an attacker who rotates IP addresses is still caught by the enrollment-level lockout.

 ## Recovery codes